AdobeDocs/experience-manager-65.en/help/sites-developing/vlt-mavenplugin.md

 # Managing Packages Using Maven {#managing-packages-using-maven}

-Use the Content Package Maven plugin to integrate package management tasks into your Maven projects.
-The plugin goals and parameters enable you to automate many of the tasks that you would normally perform using the AEM Package Manager page:
+Use the Adobe Content Package Maven plugin to integrate package deployment and management tasks into your Maven projects.
+While the responsibility of package creation is now owned by the [Apache Jackrabbit FileVault Package Maven plugin](https://jackrabbit.apache.org/filevault-package-maven-plugin/), the deployment of the constructed packages to AEM is performed by the Adobe Content Package Maven plugin and enables the automation of tasks normally performed using AEM Package Manager:

 * Create new packages from files in the file system.
 * Install and uninstall packages on AEM.